Updated: July 2023

 We’ve found the same pattern to be true in our work across the globe.

 Female traffickers, Mike says, are cunning hunters who wield their femininity to build trust with parents and gain access to their children.
 The women scout poor villages and pretend to be career recruiters offering girls jobs in a nearby city.

-The women, who are often retired sex slaves, slowly wean off the girl’s contact with her parents after she is taken to a city and forced to have sex with men.
+The women, who are often former victims themselves, slowly wean off the girl’s contact with her parents after she is taken to a city and forced to have sex with men.

-On top of women, Mike says a handful of poverty-stricken parents can also become traffickers out of desperation.
+In addition to women, Mike says a handful of poverty-stricken parents can also become traffickers out of desperation.

-Mike says these poor parents in Southeast Asia will ‘sacrifice’ one of their children to work to help feed the family or pay a debt.
+Mike says these poor parents in Southeast Asia will “sacrifice” one of their children to work to help feed the family or pay a debt.

 Unlike blockbuster movies where children are kidnapped and thrown into the sex industry, most children in Southeast Asia are tricked or led by necessity.

 These kids, Mike says, often have only two options for work—farming or selling themselves—because they lack education, work experience and sometimes even citizenship.